-Students who are admitted, enroll and attend, and maintain continuous enrollment and attendance during the fall and spring semesters are considered "active" students at Marian University.
-Students who do not maintain continuous enrollment and attendance during the fall and spring semesters will become "inactive" students at Marian University and will be required to apply for readmission to return to an "active" status.
-Students who withdraw from all classes in a given semester (fall, spring, summer) are considered withdrawn from the university and must apply for readmission to the university.
-Students who withdraw or become inactive are not guaranteed readmission to the university.
+Students who are admitted, enroll and attend, and maintain continuous enrollment and attendance are considered "active" students at Marian University.
+Students who do not maintain continuous enrollment for a calendar year or complete a withdrawal from university form become "inactive" students.
 Please refer to the Admissions section of the catalog for additional information on readmission.